bloknoss/bloknoss/README.md

 - Hi, I’m Blok, I'm a 19 years old programmer that likes to automate slow processes and solve problems with code.
-- I've coded the vast majority of my projects in C#, but have coded some in Python as well (mostly Discord Bots).</br>
 - If you want to talk with me you can add me on Discord: blok#4968

 <!---